Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 State Requirements

-New York does not currently maintain a traditional statewide EMR recertification pathway comparable to National Registry EMR recertification.
+New York does not currently maintain a statewide EMR recertification program comparable to National Registry EMR.

 Providers should:

-• Verify requirements with their local EMS agency, employer, or medical director
+• Verify certification requirements with their EMS agency or employer.

-• Maintain National Registry EMR certification if required by their organization
+• Maintain National Registry certification if required by their organization.

-• Complete any locally required skills verification or continuing education
+• Complete any required continuing education and skills verification established by their agency or medical director.

-National Registry EMT certification follows the National Continued Competency (NCCP) model with national, local/state, and individual continuing education components.
+National Registry EMT certification follows the National Continued Competency Program (NCCP), which includes National, Local/State, and Individual continuing education components.

 NREMT Requirements